Chinese spring offensive: Withdrawal to the Kansas Line (22–23 April)

 Given this penetration and the buildup of PVA below the Imjin in the west and given, in particular, the frail central position of the ROK 6th Division and open ground on either side of it, which invited envelopments both west and east, it was doubtful that I and IX Corps lines as they stood at dark on the 23rd could be held against the next surge of PVA attacks.
-Earlier in the day a number of officers had recommended long withdrawals to General Van Fleet to gain time to organize stronger defenses.
+Earlier in the day a number of officers had recommended long withdrawals to Van Fleet to gain time to organize stronger defenses.
 One division commander in I Corps had proposed falling back to the Golden Line just above Seoul.
 But Van Fleet had refused to give ground voluntarily in deep withdrawals.
 While by no means assuming a stand-or-die position, the enemy, he insisted, would have to "take all he gets."